-‘Teen Mom 2’ Chelsea Houska Offers Update On Baby Boy, Shares New Photos
+‘Teen Mom 2’ Star Chelsea Houska Offers Update On Baby Boy, Shares New Photos

 Chelsea Houska welcomed baby Watson Cole DeBoer on January 25, just one day after her Teen Mom 2 co-star Jenelle Evans welcomed her third child, daughter Ensley Jolie Eason, with boyfriend David Eason.

-Chelsea Houska and Cole DeBoer got married in October of last year after becoming engaged in November 2015.
-As fans have seen on Teen Mom 2, Houska and DeBoer’s relationship has been nearly picture perfect since they began dating in 2014 after crossing paths with one another at a gas station in South Dakota.
+Chelsea Houska and Cole DeBoer got married in October of last year after becoming engaged in November of 2015.
+As fans have seen on Teen Mom 2, Houska and DeBoer’s relationship has been nearly picture-perfect since they began dating in 2014 after crossing paths with one another at a gas station in South Dakota.

 “He was across at the other pump, and I looked, and he was staring at me.
 We didn’t even talk.
 We just kept looking at each other because we’re both shy.
 And then we were passing each other when we left because we lived out towards the same way,” Chelsea Houska revealed of her first encounter with DeBoer during a 2015 interview with Us Weekly magazine.